Bhaurao Datar: Makeup

 Bhaurao's career as an actor did not last in the modern era of Indian cinema.
 But soon he was known as Dada Datar, the make up magician.
 A versatile actor and also a makeup artist, this was a unique combination Dada Datar had in him.
 After getting over with the career of an actor, Bhaurao took up a job with Mukherjee's filmalaya.
 Now he was called as Dada Datar and he rendered his service as a makeup master in many Hindi films.
 He was the most popular makeup artist and was creator of widely famous ‘Sadhana Cut’.

 Documentary film

 A documentary film on Bhaurao Datar by his grand son Mr. Bharat Kanhere, exfaculty of Cinematography FTII, Pune will be shortly released.
-This film is specially made to honour Bhaurao Datar and many others who have valuable contribution to the film industry but did not get enough recognition.
-This film is about an outstanding contribution of a multitalented artist ‘Bhaurao Datar’ to Indian film industry.
+This film is specially made to honour Bhaurao Datar and many other, lesser known contributors to the film industry.
+The film is about the contributions of multitalented artist ‘Bhaurao Datar’ to Indian film industry.